rustprooflabs/pgosm-flex/docs/src/query.md

 a POI.
 If there are POIs missing from this table please submit a [new issue](https://github.com/rustprooflabs/pgosm-flex/issues/new) with sufficient details about what is missing.
 Pull requests also welcome!
-[See CONTRIBUTING.md](CONTRIBUTING.md).
+See [the contributing section](contributing.md) for more information.

 Counts of POIs by `osm_type`.